 Replatforming is a general term that describes a change of ecommerce platform, such as from Shopify to Magento.
 Most ecommerce managers are motivated to change platform because their current functionality is insufficient, usually as a result of increasing traffic and the need for large, feature-rich product catalogs.

 If this is true of your store, one of the biggest mistakes you can make is to plan a replatforming and a redesign at the same time.
 At Growcode, we don’t understand why this common practice isn’t avoided like the plague.
-Ecommerce managers already have enough problems and make ecommerce development mistakes, so why add another to the list?
+Ecommerce managers already have enough ecommerce challenges and make ecommerce development mistakes, so why add another to the list?

 By lumping both tasks together, you’ll be creating a challenge for both your customer-base and your tech team.
 Your site’s visitors will have to learn how to navigate a new design, while your tech and support team will be busy getting to grips with a completely alien backend (not to mention bugs that will pop-up here and there).